tdilauro/Simplified-wiki/AuthenticationSetup.md

 Each library has some way of identifying and authenticating patrons.
-Authentication serves two purposes: to distinguish between patrons and non-patrons, and to identify resources associated with a particular patron.
+Authentication serves two purposes: to distinguish between patrons and non-patrons, and to identify resources (such as loans) associated with one patron and not another.

 Libraries most commonly authenticate patrons against an Integrated Library System (ILS).
 The Library Simplified circulation manager integrates with a few ILS systems through custom APIs, and with many more through the SIP2 protocol.